-You’ve selected new home health software and/or hospice software.
+You’ve selected new home care software whether it be home health software and/or hospice software.
 Now what?
 The next step in the process is implementation.
 This is an area where there are many agencies that excel, and others that feel completely overwhelmed.
 You’ve spent a lot of effort to find the perfect home care software solution for your business.
 Now that you’ve got it, what do you do with it?
 Some agencies proceed thinking, “Now I’ll get trained and I’ll be on my way.”
 However, that’s not all that is involved.

 Here are some suggestions on ensuring that your software implementation goes smoothly and without hiccups, thus ensuring that your agency and staff are successful product users.